jmahler/ldd/README.md

   - hello-usb-keyboard - "Hello, World!" message when usb keyboard plugged in.

+  - id_misc - An id file using a misc driver, which is a simplified version of a char driver.
+If the correct id is written the write succeeds, otherwise it fails.

   - id_debugfs - An id file using debugfs which can be read or written.
 	If the correct id is written the write succeeds, otherwise it fails.

-  - hello-debugfs - read/write an id, read jiffies, and store foo.
+  - id_jiff_foo_debugfs - read/write an id, read jiffies, and store foo.

-  - id_misc - An id file using a misc driver, which is a simplified version of a char driver.
-If the correct id is written the write succeeds, otherwise it fails.

   - data_ - A data (ram) driver.